 NIST Funding Opportunities

-NIST also provides extramural research funding through competitive grants, the Small Business Innovation Research program, AMTech and other programs.
+NIST also provides extramural research funding through competitive grants, the Small Business Innovation Research program and other programs.

 Accessing NIST Research Results

-NIST works to disseminate its research results as broadly as possible through peer-reviewed research journals, technical reports, conference presentations, measurement standards, public databases and software, patent disclosures, and other methods.
+NIST works to disseminate its research results as broadly as possible through peer-reviewed research journals, technical reports, conference presentations, patent disclosures and other methods.

 NIST employs about 3,400 scientists, engineers, technicians, and support and administrative personnel at two locations: Gaithersburg, Maryland, and Boulder, Colorado.
 NIST also hosts about 2,700 associates from academia, industry, and other government agencies, who collaborate with NIST staff and access user facilities.